grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Right now I think she reads more like the elder captain she will be in later stories
 		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
 		* The older version of her (see character notes) was really for being a role model for Shakes.
 That isn't in this first book.
 Maybe later.
+* [X] do you gap a diesel engine spark plug?
+	* diesels use 'glow' plugs if I remember correctly
+	* this is when they are about to embark the depot
+	* no spark plugs in a diesel, the glow plugs are just for starting; when the engine warms up, compression alone ignites the fuel
+	* on a submarine, compressed air is used to turn the engine over to start it
+* [X] add 'straight pipe' to the description of Shakes' exhaust after upgrade

 ## Story elements specific to this story